McIlroy breaks his US Open silence after shooting a 74 in the third round at Oakmont

-OAKMONT, Pa. — (AP) — Rory McIlroy described his U.S. Open as average so far.
+OAKMONT, Pa. — Rory McIlroy described his U.S. Open as average so far.

 The most noteworthy thing Saturday was that he was describing it at all.